 Is Laminate Flooring Waterproof?

-Laminate flooring is not waterproof but the planks are water-resistant.
-This means that your laminate floor can withstand moisture or water to a certain degree and for a limited period.
-If the laminate floor is exposed to more water than it can withstand or if you expose the laminate planks to moisture for extended periods, the water will eventually penetrate the laminate flooring.
+Laminate flooring isn’t waterproof but the planks are water-resistant.
+This means the planks can withstand moisture or water to a certain degree and for a limited period.
+For instance, if you spill water on the floor, it won’t penetrate the planks immediately.
+But, if left for too long, it will penetrate the flooring.

 How To Dry Water Underneath Laminate Flooring?

 Drying moisture under laminate is easy; remove the planks, dry the subfloor, and re-install them.

 1. Wipe The Water On The Laminate floor

 If the top of the floor is wet, you must wipe off the water.
 If you don’t, the water will slide down to the subfloor and damage the planks from underneath.

 To wipe a laminate floor, use a rag or mop.
 Don’t apply pressure while wiping, as you can push moisture from underneath to beneath the floor.

 Find where the water is and remove the affected planks.
 You can do this by using a floor scraper or crown bar.
 If other planks are wet, you must remove them all so you can dry them out.

 Suck, clean, or wipe off the water on the subfloor or underlayment.